The stacky concentration theorem: Preliminaries on stacks

 \begin{defn} The \emph{homotopy $G$-fixed point stack} of $X$, denoted $X^{hG}$, is defined as follows.
-An $A$-point of $X^{hG}$, where $A$ is an $S$-scheme, amounts to an $A$-point $x \in X(A)$ together with a \emph{group-theoretic section} of the homomorphism \eqref{eq:evvTWDTvdYQvm}
+An $A$-point of $X^{hG}$, where $A$ is an $S$-scheme, is an $A$-point $x \in X(A)$ together with a \emph{group-theoretic section} of the monomorphism \eqref{eq:evvTWDTvdYQvm}

 of group algebraic spaces over $A$.
 The projection $X^{hG} \to X$ factors through the fixed locus $X^G \sub X$ by definition. \end{defn}

 We recall the following results from \cite[App.~A]{virloc}: